 The 19th-century Baroque church has a beautiful stone and blue-and-white azejelos tile curved facade with two bell towers on each side.
 There is an image of San Gualter and a Rococo-styled altarpiece inside the church.

-However, you can only see the inside of the church if you make it before noon on a Monday, Tuesday, Wednesday or Sunday.
-It might be a stretch for timing, but I included the church in this itinerary because seeing the exterior of the church is just as nice.
+However, you can only see the inside of the church if you arrive before noon.
+It might be a stretch in terms of timing, but I included the church in this itinerary because seeing the exterior of the church is just as lovely.

-And also the beautiful Lago da República do Brasil right before the church.
+And also the beautiful Lago da República do Brasil is located in front of the church.
 The square has a well-maintained manicured garden and a large fountain.
 I read somewhere that the city plants different types of flowers to keep this garden fresh and interesting.

-11, 12 & 13.
-Padrão do Salado and Igreja de Nossa Senhora da Oliveira in Largo da Oliveira
+12 & 13.
+Padrão do Salado and Igreja de Nossa Senhora da Oliveira

-Padrão do Salado is a Gothic square stone monument with four arches and a raised cross with various images of saints.
+The first one is Padrão do Salado, a Gothic square stone monument with four arches and a raised cross, adorned with various images of saints.
 It was constructed in the 14th century to commemorate the Battle of Salado of 1340 against the Moors and was classified as a National Monument in 1910.

 The 15th church is one of the best Gothic churches in Northern Portugal.
 But the church was reconstructed throughout the years, and other architectural styles were introduced.
 This is why there are elements of Romanesque, Manueline, Neoclassical and of course, Gothic architectural features.

-See the pristine interior of Igreja de Nossa Senhora da Oliveira, including the silver altar of the Capela do Santíssimo Sacramento, the ornate altarpiece and various Baroque artwork.
+Explore the pristine interior and look for the silver altar of the Capela do Santíssimo Sacramento, an ornate altarpiece, and various Baroque artworks.

 If you didn’t have a snack at the top of Penha Mountain, you must be starving by now.
-So for the next stop, it includes a delicious lunch in one of the oldest squares in Guimarães.
+So, have lunch in one of the oldest squares in Guimarães.

 Praça de São Tiago (Santiago Square) is named after the apostle São Tiago, who brought the image of the Virgin Mary to Guimarães and placed it in a pagan temple in this square.

-Today, Praça de São Tiago has many well-preserved buildings lining the perimeter of the square.
-You can see Portuguese architecture from the 15th to 19th century and preserved medieval designs.
+Today, the open square has many well-preserved buildings lining its perimeter.
+You can see Portuguese architecture from the 15th to the 19th century and preserved medieval designs.

 15. Rua da Santa Maria